ZEISS/zeiss-inspect-app-examples/AppExamples/scripted_actuals/ScriptedElementProgress/doc/Documentation.md

 ## Short description

-This examples demonstrates how to show progress information to the user while calcualting a scripted element.
+This examples demonstrates how to show progress information to the user while calculating a scripted element.

 ## Highlights